 It's often said that true job satisfaction comes when your work matches your own personal beliefs.
 For six BP employees, that's certainly the case.
-They share on screen why they feel their career is perfectly aligned to their core value of developing a low carbon future for the world.
+They share on screen why they feel their career is perfectly aligned to their core value of developing a low future for the world.
 And why they believe BP has a part to play in achieving it.

 From seeking out technologies that allow us to optimize our energy use, reduce plastic waste, and advance the adoption of electric vehicles, to cutting emissions and building more sustainable platforms, their work is at the forefront of the energy transition.

 The race is on to get to a low carbon future

 Fabio Montemurro, executive assistant to BP’s head of technology

 Technology and innovation developed at pace are key to making strides towards a low future.
 Fabio, in his new role, is supporting the implementation of technology strategy across BP.
 It's a role for which he has a good grounding.